marwashahid/marwashahid/README.md

 </a>

-- 🌱 I’m currently Working on Mobile App(React-Native)

-- 🌱 I'm currently also working on Natural Language Processing and Data Mining
+- 🌱 I’m currently Working on Generative AI and Natural Language Processing

-- 🤝 I'm currently working on a research journal on sentiment analysis

 - 🌱 I’m proficient in Python, Node.js and C++